Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Database_Manager/Clean_Database.rst

-Clean_Database
+..
+DO NOT UPDATE THIS FILE!!
+..
+This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java

+Clean Database
 ==============

-Delete all database tables.
+Delete all database tables

 Overview
 --------

-``Clean_Database.groovy`` deletes all non-system tables from the database.
+➡️ Delete all non-system tables of the database.  🚨 Use with caution

-This operation is explicitly marked for cautious use.

 Arguments
 ---------